mingwangrrc/Rails-Intro-Project/README.md

 ## 1.6 - Validations

-Add two or more appropriate validations to all of my ActiveRecord models: add presence validates on City, Country, Regin, State model
+Add two or more appropriate validations to all of my ActiveRecord models: add presence validates on City, Comment

 ## 1.7 - Data Sources